 Jerrold B. Harris, Director of the Company.
 Mr. Harris has been retired since 1999.
 From 1990 to 1999, Mr. Harris was President and Chief Executive Officer of VWR Scientific Products Corporation (which was acquired by Merck KGaA in 1999).
 From 1996 to 2007, Mr. Harris was a director of the BlackRock Liquidity Funds.
 Mr. Harris is currently a director of the active exchange-listed funds comprising the BlackRock Closed-End Fund Complex and of Henry Troemner LLC.
-Mr. Harris is a trustee of Ursinus College and a Director of Delta Waterfowl Foundation.
+Mr. Harris was previously director of the Delta Waterfowl Foundation and is currently a director emeritus of Ursinus College.
 Mr. Harris earned a B.S. degree from the University of California at Berkeley in 1964.

 William E. Mayer, Director of the Company.
 Since 1999, Mr. Mayer has been a partner at Park Avenue Equity Partners, L.P. ("Park Avenue"), which he co-founded.
 From 1996 until the formation of Park Avenue, Mr. Mayer was a founding Partner of Development Capital, which invested in private and public companies.
 From the fall of 1992 until December 1996, Mr. Mayer was a professor and Dean of the College of Business and Management at the University of Maryland.
 From 1991 to 1992, Mr. Mayer served as a professor and Dean of the Simon Graduate School of Business at the University of Rochester.
 Mr. Mayer worked for The First Boston Corporation (now Credit Suisse), a major investment bank, from 1967 to 1990.
 During his career at The First Boston Corporation, Mr. Mayer held numerous management positions including President and Chief Executive Officer.
-Mr. Mayer is currently a board member of Lee Enterprises (a newspaper company owning or having stakes in over 50 daily newspapers) and DynaVox Inc. (a leading provider of speech generating devices and special education software for persons with speech, language and learning challenges).
-Mr. Mayer is also the chairman of the board of PEOPLExpressTM Airlines (an airlines company) and a trustee of the Columbia Group of Mutual Funds.
+Mr. Mayer is currently a board member of Lee Enterprises (a newspaper company owning or having stakes in over 50 daily newspapers), DynaVox Inc. (a leading provider of speech generating devices and special education software for persons with speech, language and learning challenges) and WR Hambrecht & Co. (a financial services firm that uses technology and auction processes to access financial markets).
+Mr. Mayer is also the chairman of the board of PEOPLExpressTM Airlines (an airlines company).
+Mr. Mayer is also a director of Premier, Inc. (a healthcare performance improvement alliance for hospitals).
+Mr. Mayer is also a trustee of the Columbia Group of Mutual Funds.
 Mr. Mayer has been a director of numerous public, private and not-for-profit boards over the years.
-Mr. Mayer is a former Chairman of the Aspen Institute and the Chairman of the Board of Trustees of The University of Maryland.
+Mr. Mayer is a Trustee of the Aspen Institute and serves on its executive committee.
+Mr. Mayer is a former member of the Board of Trustees of The University of Maryland.
 Mr. Mayer holds a B.S. degree and an M.B.A. degree from the University of Maryland.